Prompt Engineering Guide: 5 Best Practices That Actually Work

 FORMAT: exact output shape

-Paste a prompt into FixMyPrompt.
-The rubric scores all five of the fixes above and tells you which one is bleeding the most signal.
-The rewrite fills in whichever sections you left blank.
+Paste any prompt into FixMyPrompt.
+The rubric scores all five areas above and tells you which one is costing you the most signal.
+The rewrite fills in the weak spots.

 Three free reports per day.
 No signup.